stefanoverna/graphql8/guides/operation_store/client_workflow.md

 layout: guide
 doc_stub: false
 search: true
-section: GraphQL Pro - OperationStore
+section: GraphQL8 Pro - OperationStore
 title: Client Workflow
 desc: Add clients to the system, then sync their operations with the database.
 index: 2